Summary: in this tutorial, you’ll learn about cookies and how to use the PHP setcookie()

 function returns true

 if it successfully executes.
-Notice that it doesn’t indicate whether the web browser accepts the cookie or not.
+Notice that it doesn’t indicate whether the web browser accepts the cookie.
 The setcookie()

 function returns false